The IRD Number: A Complete Guide

 For more information on how the income tax system works, check out New Zealand Work Tax System: Work and Pay Your Taxes!

-What you need in order to get an IRD Number
+What You Need to Get an IRD Number

 So you will now have seen why it’s important to get yourself an IRD Number for New Zealand.
 However, before you can apply for an IRD Number, you need to open a New Zealand bank account.
 Not only do you need a New Zealand bank account so that you can get paid for working in New Zealand, IRD actually required that you have proof of a New Zealand bank account for the IRD Number application.
 For this reason, it’s often easier to apply for an IRD Number once you are in New Zealand because it is easier to open a bank account in New Zealand rather than from overseas.